-⚠ WARNING: Ensure that all necessary working at height safety precautions are in place before climbing onto the roof.
+⚠WARNING: Ensure that all necessary working at height safety precautions are in place before climbing onto the roof.

-⚠ WARNING: To avoid damaging the roof use a 15mm or thicker sheet of plywood or similar.
-It must be wide enough to span over two roof spars which are approximately 600mm centres, a sheet 1220mm x 1220mm (4'x 4') should be suitable when positioned carefully on the roof.
+⚠WARNING: To avoid damaging the roof, use a 15mm or thick sheet of plywood or similar which must be wide enough to span over two roof spars (approximately 600mm centres).
+A sheet 1220mm x 1220mm (4'x 4') should be suitable when positioned carefully on the roof.